-Where: The Bastion Pool at the Phoenicia Hotel was the perfect venue to celebrate O’Hea Opticians‘ 20th anniversary.
-Walking through the leafy pathway all the way down from the main entrance to the pool was a bit like going through a secret passage leading to a fairytale world, one that suddenly opened up to the majestic vista of the Valletta fortifications and the pool, with the views of the marina in the distance.
+Where: The Bastion Pool at the Phoenicia Hotel was the perfect venue to celebrate the O’Hea 20th anniversary.
+Walking through the leafy pathway all the way down from the main entrance to the pool was a bit like going through a secret passage leading to a fairytale world, one that suddenly opened up to the majestic vista of the Valletta fortifications and the pool, with the views of the marina in the distance and a totally fashion vibe overall.

 Projected on the bastions (the private side that can’t be viewed from outside) was the O’Hea logo and the pop-art portrait created especially for the occasion by artist Alexia Coppini.